redhat-openshift-ecosystem/operator-pipelines/docs/local-dev.md

 The following steps assume you have access to a local CRC test cluster and have logged in via the `oc` CLI (as developer).

 1. Login to your cluster with `oc` CLI.

-Instructions (with  credentials) are displayed on the cluster start,  or can be retrieved with
+a).
+In existing OpenShift Cluster:

+To get the credentials on existing Openshift Cluster, click on your username in right top corner, and choose `copy login command`.

+b). in CodeReady Containers, use command:
 ```bash
 crc console --credentials
 ```